RickStrahl/WestwindToolkit/Westwind.Data/Readme.md

 You specify a main entity type (Customer) and the DbContext type (OrdersContext).
 You now have a functioning business object.

+Note that you would create many business objects for each **logical** business context or operation which wouldn't necessarily match each entity in the data model.
+For example, you would have an Order business object, but likely not a LineItem business object since lineitems are logically associated with the Order.

 ###Using the Business Object###
 Without adding any functionality the business object is now functional and can run basic CRUD operations: